kybp/snake/README.md

 # Snake

-This is a Snake game I'm using to practise C++ and SDL.
+This is a Snake game I'm using to practise C++11 and SDL.
+It requires SDL2 and SDL2_ttf.

 In addition to a regular Snake game, which can be run by starting the executable without any arguments, it also supports maps which are